 Coronavirus (COVID-19) Information and Updates

-Led by the Health Department and Emergency Management team, the City of Lowell has undertaken vigorous response and preparedness efforts since the onset of the coronavirus crisis.
+Led by the Health Department and Emergency Management team, the City of Lowell has undertaken a comprehensive response effort since the onset of the COVID-19 crisis.
 These efforts have taken place in coordination with state agencies and local health partners, including Lowell General Hospital, Trinity EMS and the Lowell Community Health Center and have resulted in positive developments that have enhanced the community’s health infrastructure, including expanded testing and hospital bed capacity.
 Currently, the City of Lowell is focused on the timely and equitable distribution of the COVID-19 vaccine to Lowell residents.

 The City’s Health Department is notified of each confirmed case of COVID-19 in Lowell.
 Public health nurses contact each patient to ensure that they are aware of isolation requirements, to ensure that they have the resources and support needed to get through isolation, and to determine others that they have been in contact with.
 Through a process known as contact tracing, the Department’s staff works to connect with each contact to advise them of protocols given their exposure to the virus.
 Contact tracing is a critical public health function in containing the spread of coronavirus.
 It is important that residents who are contacted by a public health nurse cooperate fully.
 Please look out for incoming calls from a 978-674 exchange, or that appear as "City of Lowell" on your caller ID, as these may be contact tracing calls.